 4052195

-Does a debit card build credit? https://www.creditkarma.com/money/i/does-debit-card-build-credit Thu, 20 Apr 2023 22:56:47 +0000 https://www.creditkarma.com/?p=4051418 A person seated at a desk in front of a laptop holds their debit card while using their smartphone.
+Debit card that builds credit — does it exist? https://www.creditkarma.com/money/i/does-debit-card-build-credit Thu, 20 Apr 2023 22:56:47 +0000 https://www.creditkarma.com/?p=4051418 A person seated at a desk in front of a laptop holds their debit card while using their smartphone.

-But instead of pulling funds immediately from your account after a purchase, the debit card issuer covers the cost and then pulls the money from your bank account the next day.
+But instead of pulling funds immediately from your account after a purchase, the card issuer covers the cost and then pulls the money from your bank account the next day.
 It’ll report these transactions as repayments to the credit bureaus.
 This may allow you to build credit without taking on large debts.

 How to build credit

-Let’s look at several options that may help you build credit if you’re starting out with limited or no credit history.
+Let’s look at several other options that may help you build credit if you’re starting out with limited or no credit history.

 Open a secured credit card